Wrestlers WithOut Borders News

 "It's just awesome to see clubs growing and supporting one another, building that critical mass that is so important to our sport and LGBT sports in general.."

 'Coach Alex' passes

 Wrestlers Without Borders was saddened to learn that world-renowned coach Abram 'Alex' Ostrovskiy, a member of the WWB Hall of Merit, died in his sleep on Monday, April 11.

 Coach Alex was born in Belarus on May 3, 1932.
 Under the Stalin regime, members of his family suffered persecution, exile and execution.
 Through his technical mastery of the sport of freestyle wrestling, he was a member of the national team but was never allowed to travel abroad because of his Jewish background.

 After migrating to the United States to create a better life for his family, Coach Alex became involved with Golden Gate Wrestling Club.
 When WWB and the Federation of Gay Games had trouble gaining official recognition for the wrestling tournament of Gay Game VI in Sydney, Alex stepped in to smooth the way, flying to the country to be one of the officials and to help coach GGWC.
 The gravitas of Ostrovskiy, a top-ranked wrestling official, was sufficient to sway Australian wrestling to line up behind the event.

-Ostrovskiy was buried in Colma, California on Thursday on Thursday, April 14.
+Ostrovskiy was buried in Colma, California on Thursday 14 April 2018.
 WWB was represented at his service by board member Gene Dermody and chairman emeritus Roger Brigham.